chrisdurfee/base/README.md

 ## Code Splitting

-Base Framework supports code splitting, allowing you to load components and modules on demand.
+Base supports code splitting, allowing you to load components and modules on demand.
 This can help reduce the initial load time of your application.
 You can import atoms or components on demand using the Import module.

 ```javascript
 import { Import } from "@base-framework/base";